 I love the beginning of a new year.
-It is such a motivation to start fresh.
+It is such a motivation to start fresh and begin moving forward towards accomplishing new goals.
 I find that I am suddenly motivated to start living better, and I know I’m not the only one.
 The start of a new year brings about New Year’s resolutions.
 Whether it’s eating better, losing weight, or simply being a better person, the new year is a perfect motivation to make goals and begin again.

 With a new year, we are given the chance to have a new beginning.
 We can start fresh and not look back.
 It’s a from this day forward mentality that makes the New Year a perfect time to make a change.

 When it comes to our faith in God, we don’t have to wait until the New Year to make a change.
 God’s Word tells us that His mercies are made new each and every morning (Lamentations 3:22-23).
 When we choose to follow Christ, we get to have that same from this day forward mentality that we experience each and every New Year.
 We no longer live for ourselves; our very purpose in life changes.

 For we also once were foolish ourselves, disobedient, deceived, enslaved to various lusts and pleasures, spending our life in malice and envy, hateful, hating one another.
 But when the kindness of God our Savior and His love for mankind appeared, He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit, whom He poured out upon us richly through Jesus Christ our Savior, so that being justified by His grace we would be made heirs according to the hope of eternal life. – Titus 3:3-7

 The Bible often refers to believers as being “born again.”
 We had our physical birth, but now we get to experience a new spiritual birth in Christ Jesus.
 That means we spiritually have a new birthday.
 We literally have a day in time where we can say…